Critical Notes on McGrath’s biography of C. S. Lewis

 These notes on McGrath’s biography of C. S. Lewis are published on the Lewisiana website as an appendix to my review essay in the Journal of Inklings Studies, Volume 4, Nr.
-1 (April 2014).
+1 (April 2014) (also available through JSTOR).
 Readers will find several points or passages from the essay repeated in the notes.

 My chief aim in publishing the notes is to offer the fullest underpinning I can give for the verdict expressed and argued in the review.
 To do so seemed in order because the verdict is unfavourable while few Lewis scholars appeared to share it.

 Two further considerations may help to excuse what may otherwise seem to betray a pathologically fault-finding temper.
 First, as proof-reader of the book’s Dutch translation I happened to be in a good position to spot inaccuracies, while as a translator of one earlier Lewis biography (George Sayer, 1988) and critic of yet another (A. N. Wilson, 1990), and as translator of many of Lewis’s books, I found it perhaps comparatively easy to see not just what was wrong, but how it could be righted and to explain why.
 Once these notes were made I felt that readers of the book have a right to them.